Cograph Editing: Merging Modules is equivalent to Editing P4's: Pairwise Module Merge and Algorithmic Issues

 An even simpler (but probably less accurate) heuristic with time complexity $O(|V|^2)$ can be obtained by randomly selecting the next pair of modules $M_i$ and $M_j$ that have to be merged.
 Such a procedure would not require the computation of the matrices $A$ and $B$ at all.
 Nevertheless, this $O(|V|^2)$-time heuristic requires that computing the edit set $\theta$ can be done in $O(|V|)$ time.
 However, this is possible if we only track the $O(|V|)$ many edits on the corresponding quotient graph $\Gs[P_p]/\Pmax(G[P_p])$ and recover the $O(|V|^2)$ many individual edits from that only once in a single post-processing step at the end.

 Cograph editing heuristics based on the destruction of P4s requires $O(|V|^4)$ time merely for enumerating all P4s.
-Thus, using module merges as editing operation can lead to significantly faster cograph editing heuristics.
+Thus, using module merges as editing operation may lead to significantly faster cograph editing heuristics.